 More messages were exchanged regarding US codes and telegram No 101 of March 1943 contained the 33-1 strips while No 102 had solved messages on the 0-1 and 0-2 strips.

-The exchange of information was not entirely one-sided since the Japanese shared the strips used by the US embassy in Vichy France.
+The exchange of information was not entirely one-sided since the Japanese shared the strips used in 1942 by the US embassy in Vichy France.
 According to a message of the Japanese military attaché in Helsinki (dated 27 October 1943) the Finns then used the V set’s numerical key in order to break into links using the 33-1 and 34-1 strips (5).

 2).
 In 1944 the exchange of information on State Department systems resumed but this time it was the Germans that shared their results with the Japanese.
 Germany and Japan had exchanged information on Allied codes and ciphers in 1941 when a Japanese mission headed by Colonel Tahei Hayashi, former head of the Army’s cryptologic agency visited Germany and exchanged US and British codes with systems solved by the Germans.
 This promising start did not lead to closer cooperation as communications between Japan and Germany were problematic and the Germans did not trust the Japanese with their most recent codebreaking successes.
 Things changed in summer ’44, when under Hitler’s orders both M-138-A strips and decoded US messages were given to the Japanese representatives.

 According to Wilhelm Fenner, head of the codebreaking department of OKW/Chi (Signal Intelligence Agency of the Supreme Command of the Armed Forces), despite receiving orders to give the Japanese everything they asked for he only shared with them material that would not damage German interests (6).